Saadmomin2903/facebook-sentiment-api/FREE_DEPLOYMENT_GUIDE.md

 4. **Usage Limits**: The free tier includes 750 hours of usage per month.

 5. **No Persistent Storage**: The free tier doesn't support persistent disks, so we need to handle the model file differently.

-## Troubleshooting

-### Model Loading Issues

-If your model fails to load due to memory constraints, you have a few options:

-1. **Quantize your model**: Convert your model to a smaller format (like int8 quantization)
-2. **Upgrade to a paid plan**: Consider upgrading to a paid plan with more resources
-3. **Split your service**: Run the scraper and sentiment analysis as separate services

-### Facebook Scraping Issues

-If Facebook starts blocking your scraper:

-1. Add more randomized delays between actions
-2. Use proxies (though this may require a paid Render plan)
-3. Implement retry mechanisms

-### Service Timeouts

-If requests time out:

-1. Increase the timeout value in your code
-2. Consider splitting long-running operations into smaller tasks
-3. Implement background processing with a queue (though this would require a paid plan)